Rob Speak: Stock Car career

-Rob began his racing career in a Ministox costing £50 at Long Eaton.
-In his three seasons in Ministox he went on to win every major title, concluding his Minstox racing as National, National Points and British Champion in 1987.
+Speak began his racing career in a Ministox costing £50 at Long Eaton.
+In his three seasons in Ministox, he went on to win every major title, concluding his Minstox racing as National, National Points and British Champion in 1987.

-In 1988, at the age of 16, Rob moved up to BriSCA Formula 2 Stock Cars.
+In 1988, at the age of 16, Speed moved up to BriSCA Formula 2 Stock Cars.
 He went on to become the number one driver in the sport with records that may never be beaten.
 He won 147 races during his best season.
-At Cowdenbeath he became the first driver in Scotland to win all his heats, final and Grand National races.
-In his first full BriSCA F2 season in 1989 he became the youngest National Points Champion at the age of just 17.
+At Cowdenbeath, he became the first driver in Scotland to win all his heats, final and Grand National races.
+In his first full BriSCA F2 season in 1989, he became the youngest National Points Champion at the age of just 17.
 He then went on to defend his title ten times.
 During this time he also won eight World Championship titles in the sport.

-In 1999, while becoming disillusioned with BriSCA Formula 2 Stock Cars, he started to pursue a career in BriSCA Formula 1 Stock Cars.
+In 1999, while becoming disillusioned with BriSCA Formula 2 Stock Cars, Speak started to pursue a career in BriSCA Formula 1 Stock Cars.
 With just eleven appearances out of 47 race meetings, he finished the National Points Championship in 24th place with 247 points.
-The following year, Rob retired from BriSCA F2 and raced full-time in BriSCA F1.
+The following year, Speak retired from BriSCA F2 and raced full-time in BriSCA F1.
 The highlight of the season was winning the European Championship at Northampton using a new Frankie Wainman Junior-built tarmac car for the first time.
 The 2001 season started badly at Coventry when the engine was damaged.
 After seven second places and four third places, it was not until 12 August at Skegness Stadium that he won his first meeting final.
 Nevertheless, consistent results kept him in the top three of the National Points.
 He also successfully defended the European Championship in July, and won the World Championship in September.
-2002 saw Rob debut a new space-frame tarmac car.
+2002 saw Speak debut a new space-frame tarmac car.
 He won the meeting final first time out at Barford, but it was to be the only time that the car won a meeting final.
-By June, Rob had reverted to his previous car.
+By June, Speak had reverted to his previous car.
 2002 was to be the first year he didn't win a major BriSCA F1 title, although he did come close with second place in both the British Championship and World Championship.
 He also suffered a puncture while in the lead in the European Championship.
 Rob took the decision to leave BriSCA F1 at the end of the season after disagreements with another driver.